Presenting Air Canada's digital identification system

 Which government ID can I use to create my digital profile?

-All international government-issued ePassports and Canadian ePassports (a biometric passport with an electronic chip) may be used to create your digital profile.
-Canadian driver’s licences will be available for use at a later stage.
+Valid Canadian driver’s licences or all international government-issued ePassports and Canadian ePassports (a biometric passport with an electronic chip) may be used to create your digital profile.

 Does the document I used to create my digital profile have to be the same document I travel with?